Cerebellum-Network/cere-ddc-sdk-js/packages/unified/docs/api-reference.md

 - `ValidationError` if metadata is invalid
 - `UnifiedSDKError` for unexpected validation errors

+**Business Rules Enforced:**
+- At least one action must be enabled (cannot skip both data cloud and index)
+- Validates rule consistency for batching and encryption
+- Provides optimization warnings for suboptimal configurations

 ##### `extractProcessingRules(metadata: UnifiedMetadata): ProcessingRules`

 Extracts processing rules from validated metadata.